KyleGospo/docs.bazzite.gg/src/General/Desktop_Environment_Tweaks.md

 #### SDDM (Login Manager) Themes

-SDDM themes are placed in `/etc/sddm/themes` (_you may need to make this directory_).

-SDDM themes can also be layered at your own risk if they are available as RPM packages.
+Use Discover to install SDDM themes.
+SDDM themes can also be layered **at your own risk** if they are available as RPM packages using [`rpm-ostree`](https://docs.bazzite.gg/Installing_and_Managing_Software/rpm-ostree/).

 #### Icon / Cursor Themes